 Finally, and most importantly, this product could not have been produced without the expertise of several extraordinarily talented database programmers.
-First, Alvaro Collazos, then Manager of Information Systems at The Environmental Trust in California, and later Anil Ramnanan at the University of the West Indies, Trinidad, wrote most of the programming.
-Dennis Sammy, manager of Nature Seekers and WIDECAST Country Coordinator in Trinidad, in partnership with Scott Eckert, WIDECAST Director of Science, created the database structure, provided the conceptual design, and are responsible for much of its "look and feel".
+First, Alvaro Collazos, then Manager of Information Systems at The Environmental Trust in California, and later Anil Ramnanan at the University of the West Indies in Trinidad, wrote most of the programming.
+Dennis Sammy (dennispsammy@gmail.com), Manager of Nature Seekers and WIDECAST Country Coordinator in Trinidad, in partnership with Scott Eckert (seckert@widecast.org), WIDECAST Director of Science, created the database structure, provided the conceptual design, and are responsible for much of its "look and feel".

-The unique complexities of tracking tagged animals (including maintaining their identity in the data-base long after their original tags have been lost), has consumed thousands of hours of programming and been frustrated by a seemingly infinite suite of confounding variables.
-The excellence of the final product is a great tribute to those who have worked, largely as a labor of love, on it for the last four years, revising, testing, revising, and re-testing it until the program met the standards of both the programmers and the users who beta-tested it along the way.
-Notwithstanding, "bugs" and inconsistencies are sure to be found and we look forward to your feedback, and to working with you to create future versions.
+The unique complexities of tracking tagged animals (including maintaining their identity in the database long after their original tags have been lost), has consumed thousands of hours of programming and been frustrated by a seemingly infinite suite of confounding variables.
+The excellence of the final product is a great tribute to those who have worked on it for the last several years ... revising, testing, revising, and re-testing it until the software met the standards of both the programmers and the users who beta-tested it along the way.
+Notwithstanding, "bugs" and inconsistencies are sure to be found and we look forward to your feedback, and to working with you to create future versions and adaptations.

 Soon we hope to adapt the program for use on PDA platforms, as well as offer upgrades downloadable from the Internet.
-We are working to ensure Spanish and French versions of the software, as well as all associated tools (e.g., User's Guide, tagging manual, standardized data collection forms).
+We are also working on Spanish and French versions of the software, as well as all associated tools (e.g., User's Guide, tagging manual, standardized data collection forms).
 Enjoy!